MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-relationship.md

 ---
-title: Use semantic link to explore and validate relationships in Power BI semantic models (preview)
+title: Use semantic link to explore and validate relationships in Power BI semantic models
 description: Learn to use semantic link to explore and validate relationships in Power BI semantic models and pandas DataFrames. ms.reviewer: mopeakande
 reviewer: msakande